sajibnet90/Shell-scripting-exercise/README.md

 # Shell-scripting-exercise
-Some program in shell
-Some program written on BASH shell .
+Some programs written on BASH shell .